 From this high-level contextual picture, we could drill down into, for example, the specific services that this mobile app needs to provide, how it fits the customer journey, what its functionality and software architecture is, its integration with the back-end systems of the bank, et cetera.
-Much more of BiZZbank is shown in our demo webinar.
+Much more of BiZZbank is shown in our On-Demand Demo.

 But my main message here is that providing this kind of higher-level context and intent is essential for agile development.
 In traditional waterfall environments, you might have had business analysts, information analysts and other roles with the specific task to translate strategic intent into concrete requirements.
 In agile development, however, much of this responsibility rests upon the shoulders of agile teams and product owners.
 Without a clear understanding of the context, how can you expect them to take the right design decisions?

-This notion of intentional architecture is a great match to our vision of the Adaptive Enterprise, where enterprise-wide visibility of the information needed to delegate decision making is key.
+This notion of intentional architecture is a great match to our vision of the Business Resilience, where enterprise-wide visibility of the information needed to delegate decision making is key.
 If you’d like to know more about our view on agile architecture, don’t hesitate to contact us!